igvteam/igv-webapp/docs/index.md

 > Note that if you load the reference genome by loading a FASTA file, IGV cannot display the cytoband idiogram in the chromosome ruler or automatically load a corresponding gene annotation track.
 You can load a genome annotation file directly via the `Load Track` menu.

-SHALL WE DOCUMENT THE JSON OPTION HERE TOO?
-OR MENTION IT AND REFER TO THE DEVELOPER WIKI DOC?
-OR NOT MENTION IT AT ALL?

 ### 3. Load data tracks

 To load data and genomic annotations, click on the `Load Track` dropdown menu and either select from the selection of pre-defined tracks or choose one of the options to load a file that you specify.